-MINIMUM REQUIR EMENT Medical personnel type Response time Logistical considerations 1 x Standard Medical Response Team available on site Strongly recommended: maximum 3 minutes ^() from notification of accident Should have an immediate access to any part of the competition arena and warm up areas. + Additional medic al personnel require ed for adequate coverage As pre-determined by the CM O and OC depending on the layout and number of arenas + If possible: ambulance or equivalent arranger for: ment (see table in II.3 for details) - Treatment of minor ail Iments
+MINIMUM REQUIREMENT Medical personnel type Response time Logistical considerations 1 x Standard Medical Response Team available on site Strongly recommended: maximum 3 minutes ^() from notification of accident Should have an immediate access to any part of the competition arena and warm up areas. + Additional medic al personnel require ed for adequate coverage As pre-determined by the CM O and OC depending on the layout and number of arenas + If possible: ambulance or equivalent arrange for: ment (see table in II.3 for details) - Treatment of minor ail ments

-- Observation and initial treatment of serious injuries or illness - Transportation to appropriate medical facilities.
+- I reatment of minor ailments - Observation and initial treatment of serious injuries or illness - Transportation to appropriate medical facilities.